yugasun/site/content/intro/quick-start.md

           cors: true
 ```

-Look to the `functions` block as it's the core of a Serverless application.
+Look to the `functions` block, as it's the core of a Serverless application.
 A function is an entrypoint to your code that will be triggered upon specified events.

 There's one function listed—`helloWorld`.
 It has the a `handler` property describes the path to the handler file and the name of the function to be triggered within that file.